hassan-anees/hassananees/src/content/posts/simplifying-access-control-with-privileged-identity-management-pim-in-entra-id.md

 ### Getting Started

-Let's create the an Entra role assignable group called "Global Administrators (God Mode)".
+Let's create the an Entra role assignable group called "Dummy Group - Global Administrators".

 > **_Note_**_: You have a limit of 500 role assignable groups within your tenant._